Why are a growing number of Japanese female players rejecting physical relationships?

 If in China the Chinese girls they prefer to pay for long distance platonic relationships, Japan is dealing with the enormous popularity of Otome, "love simulation" games among Japanese players (who define themselves as "dream girls").
 This seems to suggest that the desire for virtual lovers is across genres and cultures.

 Videogames Otome are Japanese dating simulation games designed specifically for female gamers.
 In this "love simulation" a female protagonist can choose from a selection of suitable male partners.
 The goal of a love simulator, and more generally of the Otome, is to establish a relationship with the most romantic and desirable suitor.
+Difficult games for girls who want to go “against the grain”, or a mainstream reflection of a new culture?

 Conducting research on women's interaction with virtual characters is the doctor Agnès Giard, which is part of the research project "Emotional Machines: The Technological Transformation of Intimacy in Japan".
 The first thing to say is precisely: they are not "women's games".
+What do we want to call them then?
+Love games?
+Games for girls, with a lot of "x" to be more teen?
+Japanese girls, of course.

 The research is focused on Japanese girls' attention to Otome games, which also carries some stigma.

 In fact, there are many sexist attitudes that belittle and undermine Japanese players due to the way they spend money in the game (to get small rewards).
+The idea that you have to be absorbed in "dating games" that also make you throw money into a spiral of micro purchases is not very popular.

 Japanese "dream girls" who play Otome are often ridiculed for their celibacy and rejection of family values.
 Giard suspects this is due to the fact that such an approach is seen as a "threat to family institutions" and to Japan's already declining birth rate.